vta/challenge/README.md

 **DO NOT Fork This Repository**

 1. Make use of GitHub for development: commits, PRs, issues<br />
- *Create a private GitHub repository for this coding challenge*
+ *Create a private GitHub, GitLab or BitBucket repository for this coding challenge*

 2. Choose from the following programming languages:<br />
  *Java, Go, PHP, Python, Ruby, NodeJS, and/or HTML/Javascript/CSS*